 About the artist – Joep van Lieshout / Atelier Van Lieshout

-Atelier Van Lieshout is the studio founded by sculptor, painter and visionary Joep van Lieshout.
+Atelier Van Lieshout is the studio founded by sculptor and visionary Joep van Lieshout.
 After graduating at the Rotterdam Art Academy Van Lieshout quickly rose to fame with projects that travelled between the world of easy-clean design and the non-functional area of art: sculpture and installations, buildings and furniture, utopias and dystopias.

 In 1995, Van Lieshout founded his studio and has been working solely under the studio’s name ever since.
 The studio moniker exists in Van Lieshout’s practice as a methodology toward undermining the myth of the artistic genius.
 Over the past three decades, Van Lieshout has established a multidisciplinary practice that produces works on the borders between art, design, and architecture.
 By investigating the thin line between manufacturing art and mass-producing functional objects, he seeks to find the boundaries between fantasy and function, between fertility and destruction.

 Van Lieshout dissects systems, be it society as a whole or the human body; he experiments, looks for alternatives, takes exhibitions as experiments for recycling, and has even declared an independent state in the port of Rotterdam AVL-Ville (2001)—a free state in the Rotterdam harbour, with a minimum of rules, a maximum of liberties, and the highest degree of autarky.
 All of these activities are conducted within Van Lieshout’s signature style of provocation—be it political or material.